DidierRLopes/my-website/my-website/blog/2022-11-10-how-to-grow-your-open-source-community-from-scratch.md

 <div style={{borderTop: '1px solid #21af90', margin: '1.5em 0'}} />

-## PROJECT NAMING
+### Project naming

 The name should be short, memorable, unique and related with the project.

 When I started what we call OpenBB Terminal today, the name of the project was “Stock Market Bot” or something silly like that.
 I knew that wouldn’t be the last name, but I didn’t have any inspiration and in the meantime I was focused on building the platform.

 I am an Elon Musk fan, and was a GameStop investor.
-This meant that once I saw this tweet — I didn’t blink twice and knew this was the name I was waiting for.
+This meant that once I saw [this tweet](https://twitter.com/elonmusk/status/1354174279894642703) — I didn’t blink twice and knew this was the name I was waiting for.

 ![image](https://github.com/Meg1211/my-website/assets/88618738/ce69575c-01b5-4757-bd0d-6de67a9f5c57)

 That’s when Gamestonk Terminal (now OpenBB Terminal) was born.

-## KEEP THE PROJECT PRIVATE UNTIL MVP
+### Keep the project private until MVP

 - There will be less pressure than building in public, and you will be able to iterate much faster.
 - No users asking for features or reporting bugs when MVP is still under development.